Facebook says it labeled 180 million debunked posts ahead of the election

 The technology now identifies 95 percent of hate speech posts that the company eventually removes before a user reports them.
 Nearly three years ago, the AI only proactively found about 24 percent of the violating posts.

-But it’s not a perfect system, and Facebook also revealed a new way to measure hate speech on its site during its third quarter Community Standard Enforcement Report.
-About one in every 1,000 views of posts on the flagship site contains hate speech.
-It did not release a similar metric for its photo-sharing app Instagram.

 Facebook has been more aggressive in recent years about expanding its policies that define hate speech and trying to quickly take down those posts.
-In October, the company reversed course on a long-held controversial policy and banned holocaust denial posts after years of CEO Mark Zuckerberg defending the hands-off approach.
+In October, the company reversed course on a long-held controversial policy and banned holocaust denial posts after years of Zuckerberg defending the hands-off approach.

 In its quarterly standards report, Facebook said it took enforcement action on nearly 29 million posts on Facebook and Instagram that contained hate speech between July and September.
 It also took action on 23 million pieces of violent and graphic content.